Home » Water Filtration » Water Filter Systems » Compare Inline Refrigerator Water Filters For Your Fridge

 How Does a Refrigerator Water Filter Work?

-These units have cylinders through which the water passes.
-The filter is attached to the water line that feeds into your refrigerator, and the water automatically passes through them.
+Refrigerator water filters have cylinders through which the water passes.
+The filter is attached to the water line that feeds into your refrigerator, and the water automatically passes through it.

 While other water filtration systems have cartridges or removable filters, refrigerator filters don’t.
-This means that it’s time to get a new filter once the media is past its prime.
+This means that once the media is past its prime, it's time for a new filter.

 Refrigerator water filters are incredibly easy to install and replace.
 It doesn’t matter if you’re attaching them to the refrigerator water line or putting them in the dedicated filter slot on your refrigerator, the entire process shouldn’t take you more than a few minutes.

-These filters are also significantly cheaper than most other water filtration units like reverse osmosis filters or whole-house filtration systems.
+These filters are also significantly cheaper than most other water filtration units, such as reverse osmosis filters or whole-house filtration systems.

 Due to their small size, these filters don’t have as much capacity as larger models.
 While some models remove many contaminants, extremely polluted water will clog them fast and cut their life expectancy in half.